harrison-ai/hai-tech-tasks/cats_and_dogs.md

 # Cats and dogs

 Thank you for agreeing to do this coding challenge.
 We respect your time and equally commit to carefully reviewing your solution and bringing it up for debate in your follow-up interview.
-We have designed this test to give you a flavour of some of the challenges we have faced in our day-to-day.
+We have designed this task to give you a flavour of some of the challenges we have faced in our day-to-day.
 To reduce the complexity and expectation of being versed in medical imaging, we have curated a dataset that simulates some interesting but related challenges in everyday images.

 Are you a dog or cat person?
 Please accept our apologies in advance if your answer is a stern neither.